Category: Arizona

 So many hikes…so little time!
 I think every cairn we saw had multiple hikes with arrows pointing you in the right direction.

 One of the first hikes we did was the Baldwin Trail.
 This was a loop trail that gave us some amazing views of Cathedral Rock.
-You can see Littlest and The Dude standing in front of Cathedral Rock in the picture above.
+You can see Nicholas and Alex standing in front of Cathedral Rock in the picture above.

 We spent an afternoon hiking around four miles of the trails at the Red Rock State Park.
 The leaves in Sedona were starting to change to fall colors.
 I thought the yellows and oranges next to the red of the House of Apache Fire was pretty.